Tet 2025: Vietnamese Lunar New Year – Year of the Snake

 Vietnamese believe in a complex Zodiac system, including animals, Ying and Yang, the elements, and astronomical symbols.

-All these depend on the time that you were born, depending even on the century itself.
-In combination, they determine your personality and the amount of luck you have in your life.
+All these depend on the time you were born, even the century itself.
+In combination, they determine your personality and the amount of luck you have in life.

-In the Vietnamese calendar, each year is assigned one of the 12 animals of the Zodiac.
-2020 was the year of the Rat, 2021 was the year of the Ox or Buffalo, 2022 was the year of the Tiger, and 2023 was the year of the Cat.
+In the Vietnamese lunar calendar, each year is assigned one of the 12 animals of the Zodiac.
+In Vietnam, 2025 is the year of the Snake.

-What’s interesting is that even though both China and Vietnam follow the lunar calendar, 2023 was the year of the rabbit in China and the year of the cat in Vietnam.
-But in 2024, both call it the Year of the Dragon.
+Interestingly, even though both China and Vietnam follow the lunar calendar, 2023 was the year of the rabbit in China and the year of the cat in Vietnam.
+While similar, there are cultural differences.

-Tet is mostly celebrated amongst families as it is also a family holiday, where those who moved away come back to the family home to be with their loved ones.
+Tet is celebrated amongst Vietnamese families as it is primarily a family holiday, where those who moved away return to the family home to be with their loved ones.
 It’s the happiest time of the year.

 • Colorful decorations, most colored red and yellow